felix-lang/felix/docs/source/lookup.rst

 The ``export`` directives make the exported symbol a root of the symbol graph.

-The functional export and forces it to be place in the generated code as an ``extern "C"`` symbol with the given name:
+The functional export forces it to be place in the generated code as an ``extern "C"`` symbol with the given name: